JT4v4res/Jt4v4res/README.md

 ### Hi there, my name is João Tavares 👋
 <p align="left">
-  I'm a computer science student, Back-end developer, Data Scientist and Machine Learning Engineer.
+  I'm a Computer Scientist, Data Scientist, and aspiring Machine Learning Engineer with 3 years of professional experience.

-  Currently I'm improving my skills in Natural Language Processing by udemy courses and on internet articles.
+Currently, I’m expanding my expertise in Natural Language Processing (NLP) and Data Engineering by working on real-world projects and exploring cutting-edge techniques through online courses and technical resources.

-  During my undergraduate studies, I mediated my learning at the university and integrated my experiences with my studies in Machine Learning and Cloud technologies, these being my areas of greatest interest and   involvement.
-In recent months, I have been developing some small projects for undergraduate courses and for practical application of Machine Learning techniques, with a focus on their use for Natural Language
-  Processing.
+Throughout my academic and professional journey, I’ve applied my knowledge to Machine Learning, Cloud Computing, and Big Data:

+As a scientific researcher, I conducted a study on over 40 neural network architectures for text correction, integrating Deep Learning with NLP.
+As a Back-end Developer, I worked with the C#/.NET/ASP.NET stack, building scalable, robust systems.
+Recently, I’ve been involved in Data Engineering projects, working on pipelines and integration to optimize data processing workflows.
+In addition to developing small projects to apply and refine my skills, I’m passionate about creating innovative, data-driven solutions and contributing to the growing fields of Artificial Intelligence and Big Data.

+Feel free to explore my repositories to see some of the projects I’ve been working on! 🚀
 </p>

 - 🔭 I’m currently working on personal and academic projects.